Louise Michel: Career and activism

 In 1865 Michel opened a school in Paris which became known for its modern and progressive methods.
-Michel corresponded with the prominent French romanticist Victor Hugo and began publishing poetry.
+She corresponded with the prominent French romanticist Victor Hugo and began publishing poetry.
 She became involved in the radical politics of Paris and among her associates were Auguste Blanqui, Jules Vallès and Théophile Ferré.
 In 1869 the feminist group Société pour la Revendication des Droits Civils de la Femme (Society for the Demand of Civil Rights for Women) was announced by André Léo.
-Among the members of the group were Michel, Paule Minck, Eliska Vincent, Élie Reclus and his wife Noémie, Mme Jules Simon, Caroline de Barrau and Maria Deraismes.
+Among the members of the group were Michel, Paule Minck, Eliska Vincent, Élie Reclus and his wife Noémi Reclus, Mme Jules Simon, Caroline de Barrau and Maria Deraismes.
 Because of the broad range of opinions, the group decided to focus on the subject of improving girls' education.

 Commonly known as the Revendication des Droits de la Femme (Demand for Women's Rights), the group had close ties with the Société Coopérative des Ouvriers et Ouvrières (Cooperative Society of Men and Women Workers).
 The July 1869 manifesto of the Revendication des Droits de la Femme was thus signed by the wives of militant cooperative members.
 The manifesto was also supported by Sophie Doctrinal, signing with Citoyenne Poirier (citizen Poirier), who would later become a close associate of Michel in the Paris Commune.
 In January 1870 Michel and Léo attended the funeral of Victor Noir.
 Michel expressed disappointment that the death of Noir had not been used to overthrow the Empire.
 At the start of the Siege of Paris, in November 1870, Léo in a lecture declared "It is not a question of our practicing politics, we are human, that is all."